 When I heard Cotundo for the first time, I was just told it was located in the Ecuadorian jungle.
 By far, the majority of travelers to Ecuador come to visit the Galapagos.
 The majority of the minority come to see the Andes and Ecuador’s “Avenue of the Volcanoes.”
 But very few venture out east to El Oriente, the large Amazonian basin that constitutes more than half of Ecuador’s land mass.
 Cities like Coca or Lago Agrio are popular destinations in that area.

-El Oriente is a paradise for bird watching, cave spelunking, and seeing some the last virgin rainforests left on earth.
+El Oriente is a paradise for bird watching, cave spelunking, and seeing some of the last virgin rainforests left on Earth.
 And luckily, you don’t have to travel that far into it to get your fill!

 I wasn’t looking for dragon’s blood.
 I didn’t even know I was on its trail.
 I just was looking for a relatively easy and affordable way to see the eastern side of Ecuador for the weekend.